Overcoming Self-Defeating Behaviors

 Be Sure to Finish What You Start

-Leaving tasks, projects and goals unfinished, or even selecting to not start them is the basis of all self defeating behaviors.
+Leaving tasks, projects, and goals unfinished, or even electing to not start them is the foundation of all self-defeating behaviors.
 Have you noticed that all these negative behaviors have a common theme?
-They all state that your actions are an expression of your self worth and that your self worth in expressed in your actions.
-When you don’t complete a task it tends to wreck the way you feel about yourself and leads to self sabotage.
-It’s difficult to feel good about your abilities, or to even fully understand what your capable are, when you haven’t experienced the feeling of success that comes from doing your best and accomplishing a task or project.
+They all state that your actions are an expression of your self-worth which is expressed in your actions.
+When you don’t complete a task it tends to wreck the way you feel about yourself.
+It’s difficult to feel good about your abilities, or to even fully understand what you're capabilities are when you haven’t experienced the feeling of success that comes from accomplishing a task or project.
 It doesn’t have to be perfect and it doesn’t have to lead to something more difficult in your life.
 But nothing beats the feeling of being able to step back and say “Wow, I did that!”
-Accomplishment, no matter how small it may seem, is the greatest way to develop a positive perspective, strong self esteem and to overcome self defeat.
+Accomplishment, no matter how small it may seem, is the greatest way to develop a positive perspective, strong self-esteem and to overcome self-defeat.

 - Do you Struggle with Self-Defeating Behavior?

 An individual with self defeating habits has a tendency to intentionally or unintentionally engage in thought processes and behaviors that work against their best interests resulting in self sabotage, defeat and negative outcomes.

 - Depression Cycle, Redirecting Your Mind over the Matter

 Since thoughts feed into our feelings and those feelings feed back into our thoughts, these negative thoughts can keep us trapped in a viscous cycle of self defeat and depression.

 Learned helplessness is a feeling of having no control over a situation and being powerless to finding a solution that can change their fearful, painful or limiting position(s).